 A few days after we picked up the hamsters, I went through a period of panic.
 I realized that having the hamsters meant they would inevitably die in my care, and I feared that I wouldn't be equipped to handle it when it happened.
 In my tear-filled angst, I expressed regret about taking them on.
 Today those same fears took root, but instead of regret at owning these little balls of fluff, I just felt a weird combination of happiness and sadness.
 Sadness at the thought of losing Bunny, but happiness that I knew we had given her the best quality of life we could possible and that the Bunny I had today was miles happier and healthier than the Bunny of one year ago.
 Regret was nowhere to be found.
 That's growth, isn't it?

 I didn't mean for this blog to become so... real.
 As I began blogging about my adventures in Korea, however, I realized that I was also documenting my personal growth.
 I'm pretty young within my blogging group, and I'm still in a period of major growth.
 Looking back at my posts from just a year ago reveal a different Liz from the person I am today.
 So I'm okay with a little less than rainbows and sunshine on my little corner of the internet.
 Just so long as I don't get stuck in the mud.

 Outside of today's activities there are a lot of other, happier things that have happened that I haven't gotten around to posting about.

 - We got a portable AC.
 Cooler office FTW

-- Michael and I took our friends C and J to a disc golf course and taught them about disc golfing.
+- M and I took our friends C and J to a disc golf course and taught them about disc golfing.
 It was super fun and they want to go again

 - We saw Guardians of the Galaxy 2 with C & J. Good movie.
 I greatly appreciated Pratt's acting during that moment.